Dhrouv4395/Face-Recognition/README.md

 Hello All,
 This is a Face Recognition program.
-In this i'm using cv2, os, numpy module.
+In this i'm using cv2, os and numpy module.

-In first part of program we take 100 sample pictures of user, and then in second part we train our model and and testing it.
+In first part of program we take 100 sample pictures of user, and then in second part we train our model and testing it.

 There is 3 parts in the recognition system: